Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

 - Have features linked to the appropriate initiatives and goals as the portfolio manager will have a keen eye on which features align with their strategic initiatives.

-- Have links to other features with dependencies both within their product or across-products.
+- Have links to other features with dependencies both within their workspace or across-workspaces.

 Create reports for reviewing and approving features for the portfolio release

-Once all the product feature release candidates have been finalized by each of the product managers, the portfolio manager and portfolio planning team can start the vetting process.
+Once all the workspace feature release candidates have been finalized by each of the workspace managers, the portfolio manager and portfolio planning team can start the vetting process.
 The best way to review all the release feature candidates is through either the Features > List, Roadmaps > List or Roadmaps > Pivot views.

 Starting with the list report, you can use either the Features > List or Roadmaps > List views.
 You can create the identical content using either report type.
 However, the Features > List has the advantage of being able to make bulk edits.
 The Reports > List has the benefit of being able to easily toggle to a Pivot report view using the same data objects.
 Use both to take advantage of the benefits they each provide.